Enterprise Trust Center Security Request Security Materials

 Cost, latency, audit — live

 Every request shows provider, model, tokens, cost, latency, and policy verdict.
 Filter by key, team, or org.
-Export to SIEM via webhook or scheduled S3 dump.
+SIEM webhook and scheduled S3 export are available where configured per engagement.

 How LLM Gateway fits in the platform

 LLM Gateway is the developer-facing surface.
 Magic Runtime uses the gateway for AI calls inside its sandboxed execution layer.
-Lift packages the gateway behind a workspace UI for mid-market teams who don't want to write API code.
-All three share the same governance engine — choose the surface that matches your team.
+Lift exposes the gateway through a workspace UI for design-partner teams that prefer a UI to API code.
+All three share the same governance engine — engagement scope determines which surface a partner uses.

 See how the products fit together →